Home

 • Fry cookies until golden brown or about 4 minutes.
 Turn cookies over and fry the other side for another 3 or 4 minutes.
 Dust with confectioners’ sugar before serving.

-Beginning of Fried Cookie Recipes
+Fried Cookie Recipes Easy Cookie Recipes

 1 You can also find these fried cookie recipes in Cookies Unlimited by Nick Malgieri.
 Harper Collins Publishers